Roberto Carlos Leyva

 Roberto Carlos Leyva Cortez (born 27 October 1979) is a Mexican former professional boxer who competed from 1998 to 2011.
-He held the IBF minimumweight title from 2001 to 2002.
+He held the International Boxing Federation (IBF) mini-flyweight title from 2001 to 2002.

 Professional career

 Leyva turned professional in 1998 & compiled a record of 18–0 before facing & defeating Daniel Reyes to win the vacant IBF mini-flyweight title.
 He would lose the title to Colombian challenger Miguel Barrera.
 He would attempt to regain the title against Barrera but would also lose in the rematch.
 Leyva would get another shot at a world title when he faced Luis Concepción for the interim WBA flyweight title, Leyva would get stopped in the fourth round.